pauld4/pauld4/README.md

 - 👋 Hi, I’m Paul @pauld4
-- 👀 I’m interested in Java, C++, and Javascript
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning JavaScript and MongoDB
+- 🌱 I’m currently improving my work in JavaScript, HTML, and CSS
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m not looking to collaborate at the moment
 - 📫 Contact me here or on my LinkedIn

 <!---